About Tiger Territory

 Visitors to Tiger Territory will embark on a journey through an Indonesian habitat, coming face-to-face with beautiful tigers through the floor-to-ceiling glass windows.

-Five times the size of the previous tiger enclosure, the new exhibit has been designed with ZSL’s team of tiger keepers, conservationists and experts to ensure that it perfectly suits the big cats’ needs.
+The exhibit has been designed with ZSL’s team of tiger keepers, conservationists and experts to ensure that it perfectly suits the big cats’ needs.

 Tigers are excellent climbers and like to observe their terrain from a towering vantage point and Tiger Territory allows them to do just that.
 The exhibit features tall trees for the cats to scale and high feeding poles to encourage their natural predatory behaviours.